Erik-Krieger/Datapack/README.md

 # Datapack
-This is a simple Datapack for 1.18 Minecraft I created for our private server.
+This is a simple Datapack for 1.18 Minecraft, which I created for our private server.